 In the broadest sense, a “selector” control strategy is where one signal is selected from multiple signals in a system to perform a measurement control function.
-In the context of this book and this chapter, I will use the term “selector” to reference automatic selection among multiple measurement or setpoint signals.
+I will use the term “selector” to reference automatic selection among multiple measurement or setpoint signals.
 Selection between multiple controller output signals will be explored in the next subsection, under the term “override” control.

 Perhaps one of the simplest examples of a selector control strategy is where we must select a process variable signal from multiple transmitters.
 For example, consider this chemical reactor, where the control system must throttle the flow of coolant to keep the hottest measured temperature at setpoint, since the reaction happens to be exothermic (heat-releasing):

 Note : Only the coolant flow control instruments and piping are shown in this diagram, for simplicity.
 In a real P&ID, there would be many more pipes, valves, and other apparatus shown surrounding this process vessel.

 The high-select relay (TY-24) sends only the highest temperature signal from the three transmitters to the controller.
 The other two temperature transmitter signals are simply ignored.

 Another use of selector relays (or function blocks) is for the determination of a median process measurement.
 This sort of strategy is often used on triple-redundant measurement systems, where three transmitters are installed to measure the exact same process variable, providing a valid measurement even in the event of transmitter failure.